 The South West is a biodiversity hotspot; tall native forests of Jarrah, Kauri and Eucalyptus trees blanket this corner of Australia.

 Our project was part of an effort to restore habitat.
 We supported a project around Toolibin Lake where some 33,615 seedlings were planted.
 Located in Wheatbelt, Western Australia, this wetland offers important habitat to a number of migratory birds.

 In 2021, One Tree Planted committed to planting over 500,000 trees in this special region of Western Australia, including areas that were impacted by the Black Summer bushfires.

 What do Morrisby's efforts mean for the environment?

 Since 1990, approximately 420 million hectares of forest have been lost through conversion to other land uses.
 The trees we've planted will help to repopulate some of this space, reducing greenhouse gas emissions, improving air quality and increasing biodiversity.

 Each tree will absorb, on average, around 21kg of CO2.
 With the expected survival rate of 85%, that means 1,650 tonnes of CO2 will be taken out of the atmosphere each year.

-Coupled with the other carbon reduction policies within Morrisby, including far less travel and more efficient IT infrastructure, Morrisby is net carbon negative after just one year of planting.
-As we continue to plant more trees the ever-increasing number will lead to greater and greater reductions.
+Coupled with the other carbon reduction policies within Morrisby, including far less travel and more efficient IT infrastructure, Morrisby is net carbon negative after two years of planting.

 Whilst these benefits continue to build, we will seek to reduce our carbon emissions even further, helped by our IT partners moving to 100% renewable energy.